-Three CSU campuses have been designated as the fiscal agent for GEAR UP Partnership Grants totaling more than \$3,683,201 million since 2007.
+Four CSU campuses have been designated as the fiscal agent for GEAR UP Partnership Grants totaling more than \$2,367,796 million since 2008.
 CSU campuses are also participants in other partnership grants for which a local school district is the fiscal agent.
-CSU GEAR UP programs work with 14 schools that serve 7,271 students.
+CSU GEAR UP programs work with approximately 14 schools that serve over 8,210 students.